VesperAkshay/File_Compression/README.md

 1. Enter or select text to compress.
 2. Choose the compression algorithm.
 3. Click "Compress" or "Decompress" to perform the action.

+## Note
+- Install Fira Coda Font in you Device